AuDigitalHealth/ci-fhir-r4/pages/EventSummary/_includes/conformance.md

 ## Must Support
-A [Must Support](http://hl7.org/fhir/r4/conformance-rules.html#mustSupport) (see [Conformance conventions](guidance.html#conformance-conventions)) specifies that an element must be supported.
+A [Must Support](http://hl7.org/fhir/r4/conformance-rules.html#mustSupport) flag (see [Conformance conventions](guidance.html#conformance-conventions)) specifies that an element must be supported.
 This section defines the support required from systems and applications wanting to claim conformance to a profile described in this implementation guide.
 This definition of support is present in the profile StructureDefinition.

 In the context of this implementation guide, must support SHALL be interpreted as follows: